 If you are not a citizen of the European Union, you must apply for a residence permit at the Prefecture of Police (Questura) within 8 days of your arrival on the territory (for a stay longer than three months).

-Our partner companies can take care of your move from Switzerland to Italy for you to avoid any unnecessary stress.
+Our moving companies can take care of your move from Switzerland to Italy for you to avoid any unnecessary stress.
 Start a request on movu.ch and receive 5 quotes from professional moving companies free of charge.
-A visit will be organized with the company of your choice to discuss your needs and establish a precise list of inventory including all the items that need to be transported.
+A visit will be organized with the company of your choice to discuss your needs and establish a precise list of inventory including all the items that need to be transported to Italy.

 Our companies are used to organising moving services from Switzerland to Italy and can guide you at every step.

-If you are moving on your own, you can rent a vehicle and organise everything by yourself.
+If you are moving on your own to Italy, you can rent a vehicle and organise everything by yourself.
 Check the different documents below to be sure that you are not forgetting anything.

 Documents to hand out to the consulate one week before your departure and to hand out to the customs